Is weight, parameter and tensor interchangeable when talking about LLM model sizes?

 It's like counting books (parameters) vs. counting bookshelves (tensors)

-What makes things really fun with Tensors is that they are defined, and used differently in different fields, computer science uses the term in a different way than in pure maths or physics.
+What makes things tricky fun with Tensors, is that they are defined, and used differently in different fields, computer science uses the term in a different way than in pure maths or physics.

 Crikey, thatβs a lot of data! β Billions of parameters